Publications (soon)

 The most crucial factor during transplant surgery today is not the volume of hairs extracted but the survival rates of the extracted follicles.
 This work examines the most effective forms of follicle storage in order to improve survival rates.

-In search of a “perfect” method of local anaesthesia for hair transplant surgery
+In search of a “perfect” method of local anesthesia for hair transplant surgery